-- This appendix should not exceed 2 pages including charts, graphs, maps, photographs, and other pictorial presentations, when printed using standard 8.5" by 11" paper with 1 inch margins (top, bottom, left, and right) - Do not attach a separate file. - This appendix will not count in the project narrative page limitation.
+• This appendix should not exceed 2 pages including charts, graphs, maps, photographs, and other pictorial presentations, when printed using standard 8.5" by 11" paper with 1 inch margins (top, bottom, left, and right)

+- Do not attach a separate file. - This appendix will not count in the project narrative page limitation.

-APPENDIX 7: OTHER ATTACHMENT
+APPENDIX 7: OTHER ATTACHMENTS

 If you need to elaborate on your responses to questions 1-6 on the "Other Project Information" document, please provide the Other Attachment information as an appendix to your project narrative.
 Information not easily accessible to a reviewer may be included in this appendix, but do not use this appendix to circumvent the page limitations of the application.
 Reviewers are not required to consider information in this appendix.
+Letters of concurrence from collaborating institutions in consortium applications should be attached here.

-- Do not attach a separate file. - This appendix will not count in the project narrative page limitation. - Follow the above instructions to include the information as appendices to the project narrative file.
+- Do not attach a separate file. - This appendix will not count in the project narrative page limitation.